Residential

 6. Property Transfer Within Family

 Even intra-family property transfers among relatives, siblings, or co-heirs may demand an NOC to prevent future claims or objections.
-This NOC is intended to avoid future legal issues, primarily when no registered will exists.
 Such NOCs help avoid inheritance disputes and protect ownership clarity during family settlements.

 7. Transfer of Employment-Linked Housing